Borek78/how-to-create-pandita/_includes/audiobook/1-how-to-make-an-audiobook.md

 „This is a nice book.
 It would be good to make an audiobook of it.
 But Dalibor is the only person who has the permission to share the audiobook publicly.
 One day Dalibor is going to die and YouTube may terminate his YouTube channel.
 As a result, the book may not be accessible to the general public anymore.
 Isn't there a better way to organize this?“
 </div>

-The good news is that there is a better way to organize publishing of buddhist audiobooks — the CC licenses.
+The good news is that there is a better to organize publishing of Buddhist audiobooks.
+The CC licenses are a good tool that could be used for this purpose.